jpmorris33/syntheyes3/README.md

 * Winking support (probably a flag to keep displaying IDLE on one panel)
 * Redraw Xerian to make the eye image bigger
 * Desktop Windows build for testing?
 (This looks to be a total PITA)
-* MAX7912 panel driver (monochrome only, obviously - but could support both eyes from a single Pi in Transmitter mode)
 * Neopixel driver (16x16 outputs and horn status lights support)

 # Future projects